 - In this four-hour tour of Comuna 13 with a local, you’ll explore the district of Comuna 13, learn the history and see some of the most incredible street art.
 You’ll meet local artists and residents.
 You’ll meet at the Poblado metro station and your metro tickets are included in the tour price.
 Check availability and book this highly rated tour of Comuna 13 now!

 - Take a private tour of Comuna 13, and benefit from a pick-up from your hotel or hostel.
-You’ll get to head off the tourist trail and see the street art of Comuna 13 that has contributed to transforming one of the most violent districts in the world into one of the most innovative.
+You’ll get to head off the tourist trail and see the street art of Comuna 13 which has contributed to transforming one of the most violent districts in the world into one of the most innovative.
 Explore your options for a private tour of Comuna 13 and book now!

 What is Comuna 13?